 Influence: The Psychology of Persuasion by Robert B. Cialdini

 Being one of the classics in the non-fiction genre of Psychology, Influence takes its readers on a journey through the six principles of acing the art of being an influencer.
 Robert B.Cialdini sets out to explore the psychology behind why people say ‘yes’ and when these principles can be efficiently applied for persuasion.
-It is a must-read for people in all walks of life especially those looking for best MBA books.
+It is a must-read for people from all walks of life, especially those looking for the best MBA books.

 Rework by Jason Fried & David Heinemeier Hansson

 Taking a unique take on the same-old traditional methods of setting up a business, Rework is the brainchild of Jason Fried and David Hansson who founded the pioneering software company called ‘37signals’ later renamed ‘Basecamp’.
 Presenting the unusual ways of excelling in one’s business, there is a lot to learn in this recommendation under our list of top MBA books as it sets out to break away from the conventional business methods and establishes that it is not essential to do the things in the earthy and prescribed ways.

 The 48 Laws of Power by Robert Greene

 This masterpiece by Robert Greene is a subtle interpretation of Sun Tzu’s ‘Art of War’ as he puts forward the uncanny similarities between war and managing a business.
 The book comprises various power laws that are based on the philosophies of historical figures such as Machiavelli and Carl Von Clausewitz.
 The 48 Laws of Power is another must-read amongst the numerous MBA books as it will impart you with the dextrous knowledge of managing a team as well as the competitors.